Get

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

-Pyruvate kinase deficiency is a rare disease; the pyruvate kinase enzyme generally found in red blood cells is lacking, and the cells die faster.
+Egyptian Maus are among the breeds known to carry Pyruvate Kinase (PK) Deficiency, a rare inherited blood disorder that affects red blood cells.
+The pyruvate kinase enzyme generally found in red blood cells is lacking, and the cells die faster.
 With fewer red blood cells in circulation, anemia develops, and as signs of anemia can be quite mild, it can be easy to miss.

 Signs to be on the lookout for include: